nabila-baklia/echo-process-improvement-analysis/README.md

 1. **Waiting is the #1 waste in both pathways** — inpatient and outpatient
 2. **IV placement accounts for 46% of all outpatient delay events** (12 of 26 flagged records)
-3. **SkyView login failures add 5–10 minutes per encounter** — tech prep outliers showed a max of 31.2 minutes vs. a mean of 2.7 minutes
+3. **Internal Software login failures add 5–10 minutes per encounter** — tech prep outliers showed a max of 31.2 minutes vs. a mean of 2.7 minutes
 4. **Inpatient tech prep had a standard deviation of 20.2 minutes** — driven by floor travel without first confirming patient availability
 5. **Rooming delays spiked to 48.3 minutes max** (vs. 3.9 minute mean) due to room conflicts with Holter monitor patients
 6. **Provident site averages 17 minutes longer than Stroger** — a site-specific transport protocol gap